briis/renoweb/README.md

   | `Road name` | Yes | None | Type the name of the road you want to get collection data for.
 Without house number. |
   | `House Number` | Yes | None | The house number of the address.
 Also accepts letters. |

 - Click on SUBMIT to save your data.
-If all goes well you should now have a two new entities under the RenoWeb integration
+If all goes well you should now have a two new entities under the Renoweb integration

 You can configure more than 1 instance of the Integration by using a different Address.